neuefische/web-exercises/templates/html-css/README.md

 > Alternatively you can use the Live Preview Extension for Visual Studio Code to view this project.
 > Select the HTML file you want to view, press <kbd>⇧</kbd><kbd>⌘</kbd><kbd>P</kbd>, search for `Live Preview: Show Preview` and confirm with <kbd>Enter</kbd>.

-### CodeSandbox Cloud

-Select the "Preview: 3000" tab to view this project.

-> The `npm run start` script runs automatically.

 ### Scripts